markcav/emailmarkcav.github.io/README.md

 -Strategy and tactics for getting things done and communicating results

--Useful projects - applying above resources but designed for reuse and portability.
+-Being Useful - applying above resources with designed for reuse and portability.

+Let's go build useful things!